-The company in charge of processing your data is:
+The organisation responsible for processing your data is:

 Handelskai 92, Gate 2

 If you have any questions on data protection or wish to assert your rights, please email firstname.lastname@example.org or write to PSA Payment Services Austria GmbH, z.H.
 Datenschutz, Handelskai 92, Gate 2, 1200 Vienna.